Multi-Modal World Model for Physical Robot Interactions: Simultaneous Visual and Tactile Predictions for Enhanced Accuracy: Combining Vision and Tactile Sensation for Prediction

-\paragraph{Scene only learned prior} The latent variables generated through the learned prior network reduce scene prediction blur by estimating latent values.
-Although this produces results that perform better on performance metrics that correlate well with human-based image similarity scores such as Structural Similarity Index (\textbf{SSIM}) and Peak Signal-to-Noise Ration (\textbf{PSNR}), it is unknown if this is required for the tactile prediction network, and the encoded uncertainty produced by deterministic tactile predictions may be more beneficial for the scene predictions.
-We test this option with \textbf{SPOTS-SOP} (SPOTS Scene-Only Prior)
+\emph{Scene-only Learned Prior:} The learned prior network generates latent variables that help reduce scene prediction blur by estimating latent values.
+This approach improves performance metrics that correlate with human-based image similarity scores, such as the Structural Similarity Index (\textbf{SSIM}) and Peak Signal-to-Noise Ratio (\textbf{PSNR}).
+However, it is unclear whether this is necessary for the tactile prediction network, where deterministic predictions might be more beneficial.
+We evaluate this option with \textbf{SPOTS-SOP} (SPOTS Scene-Only Prior).

-\paragraph{Action-Conditioned Tactile Prediction Network} The dual pipeline system enables tailoring the pipeline for a given modality and allows a more detailed exploration of the integration problem.
-Tactile prediction (of the same Xela uSkin sensor) during physical robot interaction can be performed with video prediction architectures like SVG by resizing the tactile data, however, this was shown to produce poor results.
-We adjust the tactile prediction pipeline to use the best-performing tactile prediction model, i.e. Action-Condition Tactile Predictor (ACTP)~\cite{mandil2021tac}.
+\emph{Action-Conditioned Tactile Prediction Network:} The dual pipeline system allows us to tailor each pipeline to its modality, facilitating a more detailed exploration of integration challenges.
+While video prediction architectures like SVG can handle tactile data by resizing it, this approach has shown limited effectiveness.
+To address this, we employ the state-of-the-art tactile prediction model, ACTP~\cite{mandil2021tac}, in the tactile prediction pipeline.